phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 161324
+#Number of Clinton Tweets: 161694
-#Number of Trump Tweets: 155483
+#Number of Trump Tweets: 156025
-#Number of Rubio Tweets: 44691
+#Total Number of Tweets: 123037
-#Number of Carson Tweets: 18454
+#Number of Rubio Tweets: 44914
-#Number of Sanders Tweets: 17250
+#Number of Carson Tweets: 18560
-#Number of Bush Tweets: 15638
+#Number of Sanders Tweets: 17443
-#Total Number of Tweets:
+#Number of Bush Tweets: 15689
 ---